sukhdipsrai/pigeon_post/README.md

 * Day 3
   #### Delivery tasks CRUD cont.:
   * Allowing drivers to edit delivery tasks (finished/accepted)
-    * Backend routes that update delivery entries, front end components that use this actions.
+    * Backend routes that update delivery entries, front end components that use this actions with CSS.
   * Allowing drivers to view delivery tasks from which to choose from.
-    * Backend routes which send requested data, front end components that render componets to display data.
+    * Backend routes which send requested data, front end components that render componets to display data with CSS.
-  * Creating the frontend flow of drivers to accept, update, and view their deliveries.
+  * Creating the frontend flow of drivers to accept, update, and view their deliveries along with a consistent styling with CSS.
       * Sukhdip - flex role, assisting frontend and/or backend through task delegation
      * Juan - leading frontend, build out different dashboards: one for the user to view their history/place task; one for the driver to see their history/accept task
      * Zihao - leading backend and API routes for driver actions needed for the frontend.